Lines 2 & 4 extend the O-Train south, linking Bayview to Limebank and Airport stations.

 Drawing from experience, we’ve designed a plan to support you and ease your transition to the O-Train.

-Here’s how bus service in the south will connect with Lines 2 and 4 when the seven-day service begins :
+Here’s how bus service in the south connects with Lines 2 and 4 now that the seven-day service is launched:

 74, 198, 278,and 406